ronggong/stutter-det-bot/src/README.md

 ## Open and Run Project

-Right click on "GetAudioRawData" and "Startup as Project" in Visual Studio
+Right click on "AudioBot" and "Startup as Project" in Visual Studio

-Hit F5 or click from menu "Debug" -> "Start Debugging" in x86 or x64 to launch the application.
+Choose "Release", Hit F5 or click from menu "Debug" -> "Start Debugging" in x86 or x64 to launch the application.

 ## Error